ofekdeitch/cognitio-static/blog-posts/investing-in-netflix-can-help-you-outperform-the-market-61e34a.md

 Investing in individual stocks, especially those of a single company like Netflix, can be riskier than diversifying.
 While there's potential for higher returns, there's also a higher risk of losing your investment if the company faces challenges.

-So while we at SigmaLab do not recommend cherry-picking your stocks, trying to figure out if a specific stock outperformed the market is an interesting exercise.
+So while we at Cognitio do not recommend cherry-picking your stocks, trying to figure out if a specific stock outperformed the market is an interesting exercise.

 ## Surplus Returns